hmrc/accessibility/docs/definition-of-ready.md

 - write simple, easy to understand content that meets the [content style guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style)
 - reading order should make sense when there are differences between what is visible and what is read out loud
-- write page titles that are the same as the `h1` heading (but be aware of the [Personally identifiable information](https://design.tax.service.gov.uk/hmrc-design-patterns/page-title/#personally-identifiable-information) caveat)
+- write page titles that are the same as the `h1` heading (but be aware of the [personally identifiable information](https://design.tax.service.gov.uk/hmrc-design-patterns/page-title/#personally-identifiable-information) caveat)

 ### Visual design